For expat residents having a baby in the UK, this guide explains the options, including maternity insurance, prenatal, postnatal care, and more.

 About one in four women living in Britain give birth by cesarean section.
 It is possible to choose a planned cesarean in the UK; should your doctor be unwilling to perform the operation, they should refer you to a doctor who will.

 Expats living in the UK can access a range of maternity services through the NHS.
-These include consulting with GPs, obstetrics and gynaecology professionals, as well as cervical screenings, emergency surgery, and so on.
-You can find a doctor in your local area on the NHS website or ask your GP to recommend a hospital that provides maternity services in your area.
+These include consulting with GPs, obstetrics, and gynecology professionals, as well as cervical screenings, emergency surgery, and so on.
+You can find a doctor in your local area on the NHS website.
+You can also ask your GP to recommend a hospital that provides maternity services in your area.

 Alternatively, for medical advice on specific maternity or women’s health issues, you can attend a well woman clinic, which many general practitioners provide.
 Here you may be seen by a female doctor or practice nurse, who can help with issues such as emergency contraception or other questions you may have about having a baby in the UK.

 Read Expatica’s Guide to women’s healthcare in the UK for more information.

 Most foreign nationals living and working in the United Kingdom have access to free UK healthcare through the publicly funded National Health Service (NHS).
 The system provides maternity care — including antenatal, birth, and post-natal care — free of charge to women who fall within the following categories:

 - Ordinarily resident in the UK: requires a person to live within the UK lawfully, voluntarily, and with the purpose of settling.
 The NHS decides on a case-by-case basis whether the expectant parent meets the criteria;

 - EEA nationals insured by another European state;

 - Those exempt from charges: including refugees, asylum seekers, legal residents for at least 12 months, workers employed by a UK organization, and self-employed persons.